Suea Rong Hai Recipe (Thai Crying Tiger Steak)

-What is crying tiger beef
+What is crying tiger

 What is crying tiger sauce

-Crying tiger sauce is a spicy sour sweet Thai dipping sauce, made from chili, lime juice, fish sauce, and fresh herbs.
+Crying tiger sauce is a spicy-sour-sweet Thai dipping sauce, made from chili, lime juice, fish sauce, and fresh herbs.
 In Thailand, it’s known as nam jim jaew and is typically paired with grilled meats like beef and pork.

-Crying tiger marinade
+For the crying tiger marinade

 - Black peppercorns